 Will leave the original post in case it may help - but please see the above videos (or at least the EdgeOfTech video) which are better and clearer guides:

 After getting the frame square, I noticed that the X-Axis 2020 extrusion was not parallel to the top 2020 extrusion on the frame.
 When I measured it was about 3-4mm lower on the right side.
-I just considered it to be an arm on a pivot point and adjusted it accordingly.
+I just considered it to be an arm on a pivot point and adjusted it accordingly. (update 6/16/2022) In the process below, the idea is to use the eccentric nuts, and also the bit of slop in the holes for the other wheels, to first bring the x-axis parallel with the top bar and then snug up the outside wheels first by pushing them in while tightening.
+It can be a bit tricky to push the outside wheels in while tightening them, but if the slack can be removed from the non-adjustable wheels, the eccentric nuts will have more adjustment range, and won't need to push excessively from the inside of the frame to tighten all the wheels up (which would seem to also affect the geometry possibly).
 Below is the process I used to fix that - from memory so I may have left something out, but this is the basic process:

 1. Unplug the printer and then disconnected the Z-Axis stepper (this will keep any back EMF from damaging the board or stepper drivers).